RobertMueller2/OneIMExtensionExample/README.md

 ### Can I use a connection dialog?

+Yes, see `Utils.GetOneIMSessionFromDialog()`, with limitations:

-Yes, see `Utils.GetOneIMSessionFromDialog()`.
-This does not work from LinqPad 8 with .NET and I have not yet figured out why.
+- This does not work from LinqPad 8 with .NET and I have not yet figured out why
+- If the previously selected connection causes an error, loading System.Win32.SystemEvents can fail due to version mismatch.
+This is likely related to the many build warnings the project causes at this point.

 ### Can you extend this with foo or bar?